Venture-Coding/Linkedin_Learning/Microsoft : Math_for_ML/Microsoft Course.md

 Notes to self:
 Revise Module 3 EVal, EVecs, Rank-deficiency, Decomposition every 6 mon ;}
+Use ci = stats.norm.interval(0.95, m, sd) for Conf Int.
+Z-score uses Pop Std (1.96 for 95%, 2.575 for 99%), t- will use Sample std.